varnishcache/varnish-cache/doc/sphinx/reference/vcl.rst

 ~~~~

 VCL has time.
 A duration can be added to a time to make another time.
-In string context they return a formatted string in RFC1123 format
+In string context they return a formatted string in RFC1123 format,
-(e.g. Sun, 06 Nov 1994 08:49:37 GMT).
+e.g. Sun, 06 Nov 1994 08:49:37 GMT.

 The keyword *now* returns a time representing the current time in seconds
 since the Epoch.